Understanding the Root Causes of Feline Territoriality

 But what about the new cat in town?
 Introductions should be as gradual as a lazy Sunday morning.
 Starting with scent swapping helps; exchange their bedding or even use a soft cloth to collect each cat’s scent and present it to the other.
 It is like saying, “Here’s the dossier on your new flatmate.”
 Once they’re accustomed to the smell, visual contact through a gate or cracked door lets them eyeball each other without the claws coming out.

 If tensions rise, calming aids might just be your secret weapon.
-Think diffusers that release feline pheromones or soothing kitty tunes – yes, music for cats is a thing and it can be quite mellowing!
+Consider diffusers that release feline pheromones or soothing kitty tunes – yes, music for cats is a thing and it can be quite mellowing!
 They won’t be sipping chamomile tea, but these methods can help take the edge off.

 And remember, reward the good vibes!
 When your cats show any sign of getting along—even seemingly insignificant moments like calmly sitting in the same room—it’s time to make it rain with treats and affection.
 Positive reinforcement isn’t just for dogs; cats are smart cookies who will quickly associate those purr-fect behaviours with delicious goodies and extra chin scratches.